- Pediatric Heart

 Lung Support Group

-The the UF Health Shands Transplant Center's Lung Transplant Program founded a support group that provides education and psychosocial support for patients who have lung disease and are awaiting lung transplants and who have been transplanted.
+The the UF Health Lung Transplant Program founded a support group that provides education and psychosocial support for patients who have lung disease and are awaiting lung transplants and who have been transplanted.

 Adult Lung Transplant Support Group

-- This weekly support group is facilitated by UF Health Shands Transplant Center social worker, Micki Luck and co-facilitated by a transplant coordinator.
+- This weekly support group is facilitated by UF Health Shands Transplant Center social worker and transplant coordinators.

 - The group is open to patients with advanced lung disease, listed patients awaiting transplant and transplanted patients, as well as caregivers.
 We do require that our patients undergoing transplant evaluation testing attend support group the week they are here.